andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

 	resource while the flag is set.
 The mutex is the flag.

 # N ####################################################################################
+@### NAT (Network Address Translation) ###@
+*   process where a network device, usually a firewall, assigns a public address to a computer or group of computers in a private network
+    *   main use: limit the number of public IP addresses an organization must use
+*   method of remapping an IP address space into another by modifying network address info in IP datagram packet headers while they're in transit across a traffic routing device
+*   most common form: large private network using addresses in a private range
+    *   Routers inside the network can route traffic between private addresses with no trouble.
+    *   However, to access resources outside the network (e.g. Internet), these computers need a public address for responses to their requests to return to them.
+    *   The resource on the Internet thinks it is sending data to the firewall address
+        *   The firewall then routes the requested data to the specific user that requested it, once it arrives

+@### NTP (Network Time Protocol) ###@
+*   networking protocol for clock synchronization between computer systems over packet-switched, variable-latency data networks
+*   intended to synchronize all participating computers to within a few milliseconds of Coordinated Universal Time (UTC)
+*   can usually maintain time to within tens of milliseconds over the public Internet, and can achieve better than one millisecond accuracy in local area networks under ideal conditions

 @### Nominal typing / Nominal type system ###@
 *   type system where compatibility and equivalence of data types is determined by explicit declarations and/or the name of the types